If, like me, you are a chocolate lover, chances are that your heart has sunk more than once since 2013,… Read More

 2. Climate change is affecting cocoa farmers.
 Here’s how we can help.

 Since 2013, a series of media articles have caused cocoa farmers and chocolate lovers alike to worry that chocolate could become ‘extinct’ in the next few decades because of climate change.
 These stories tend to selectively interpret scientific research that is based on a continued ‘business as usual’ approach to growing cocoa.
 But our work on cocoa sustainability is anything but ‘business as usual’.
 WCF promotes Climate Smart Cocoa and ‘more cocoa on less land’.
 We’re helping with training on professional farming and soil fertility.
-We’re also distributing shade trees and good quality cocoa plants, and creating agroforestry plots to ensure your sweet treat will be there for your grandchildren’s Valentines too!
+We’re also distributing trees and good quality cocoa plants, and creating agroforestry plots to ensure your sweet treat will be there for your grandchildren’s Valentines too!

 3. Cocoa trees get sick.
 Here’s how farmers are looking after their plants.